c3g/GenPipes/README.md

 root/pipelines - dir containing the pipelines itself.
 An addtional dir should be created in this dir with the pipeline name (root/pipeline/Pipeline_name)

-root/package   - This dir should contain a *.tar.gz file with all libs, scripts and wrapper necessary to run a pipeline.
-The package name should be versioned and ready for distribution.

 Documentation: